CDawgVA

-Connor Marc Colquhoun (/kəˈhuːn/ kə-HOON), known online as CDawg or CDawgVA, is a Welsh voice actor, YouTuber, streamer, and podcaster based in Japan.
+Connor Marc Colquhoun (Note: Pronounced /en/ kə-HOON) (born 26 July 1996), better known as CDawg or CDawgVA, is a Welsh YouTuber, online streamer, voice actor and podcaster based in Japan.
 He is affiliated with the Kadokawa-backed agency GeeXPlus.

 Career

 Colquhoun created his YouTube channel CDawgVA in February 2014.
 He moved to Tokyo in November 2019 to begin working as a content creator for the Kadokawa-backed agency GeeXPlus, which aimed to utilise his platform to promote anime and Japanese culture to the rest of the world.

-In February 2020, Colquhoun joined Joey "The Anime Man" Bizinger and Garnt "Gigguk" Maneetapho in creating and hosting the weekly podcast Trash Taste, where they discuss anime, manga, otaku culture, and their experiences living in Japan.
+In February 2020, Colquhoun joined The Anime Man and Gigguk in creating and hosting the weekly podcast Trash Taste, where they discuss anime, manga, otaku culture, and their experiences living in Japan.
 All episodes were made available on YouTube, Spotify, and iTunes.

 In both 2020 and 2021, Colquhoun was a presenter at the Crunchyroll Anime Awards.
 In August 2020, he participated in the livestreamed chess tournament Tournament Arc, hosted by Chess.com for anime YouTubers.
 He lost to Gigguk in the finals.
 In the July 2021 sequel championship, Tournament Arc 2, he finished in fourth place.

 On 11 December 2022, Colquhoun participated in a surprise "chess-slap" match with Ludwig Ahgren at the Mogul Chessboxing Championship, held at the Galen Center in Los Angeles.

 On 1 March 2023, Colquhoun announced that he would be exclusively streaming on Twitch after signing an agreement.
 From 26 July to 18 August 2023, he participated in the PogChamps chess tournament series, securing the championship at PogChamps 5.

 In October 2024, Colquhoun was announced as a board member of GeeXplus, tasked with overseeing the growth and development of new talent while providing guidance on production strategies.

 Style

 Many of Colquhoun's videos feature him cosplaying and roleplaying, with roles ranging from hosts, butlers, pole dancers, and visual kei musicians.
 His YouTube channel gained popularity due to his anime content, with his favorite anime being JoJo's Bizarre Adventure.

+Colquhoun is well-known for his streaming collaborations with the VTuber Ironmouse; he has described himself as being the "straight man" to Ironmouse's "chaotic" personality.